johnoscott/Obsidian-Close-Similar-Tabs/README.md

 # Close similar tabs

-The plugin has been totally reviewed working directly when opening files or links.
+New: works too when middle clicking on a link

-This plugin prevents you from having duplicate tabs in Obsidian by preventing from opening them, Notice it's working in all situations, when clicking on a link or when opening a file, and in several windows.
+This plugin prevents you from having duplicate tabs in Obsidian by preventing from opening them, It's working in all situations, when clicking on a link or when opening a file, and on several windows or split windows.

 2 modes:
 - "by window": find duplicates in each window (default mode).
 - "All windows": find duplicates in all windows.

-2 commands:
+1 command:
 - "Switch" to temporary enable/disable Close Similar Tabs.
-- "Reopen last tab / Undo close tab" to make the last closed tab reappear. (it seems that this obsidian command "Undo close tab" was removed from the command palette)

-N.B: More options are getting back soon as close empty tabs, be notified and  pinned tabs.